alan-turing-institute/AssurancePlatform/site/docs/community/community-support.md

 ### Creating a GitHub Issue for Sharing a TEA Case

-1. **Navigate to Your Repository**: Open the GitHub repository where your TEA case is hosted.
-[LINK TO SHARE TEA CASES ON GITHUB]
+1. **Navigate to Your Repository**: Open the GitHub repository where your TEA case is hosted. <!-- TODO: [ADD LINK TO SHARE TEA CASES ON GITHUB] -->
 2. **Open the Issues Tab**: Click on the "Issues" tab near the top of the repository page.
 3. Click the **"New issue"** button to start drafting your issue.
 Give your issue a clear title that indicates it’s about sharing a TEA case for feedback.
 In the description, provide context about the assurance case, including its goals, the specific areas where you're seeking feedback, and any particular challenges you're facing.
 4. Include a **direct link to the assurance case file** (preferably the raw file link if it’s in JSON format for easy import) or to the folder containing the case if there are multiple related files.